 Consider the enduring wisdom in the favorite cheer of my daughter’s coach, Denny: “Hammers win games!!”

 Not long ago, I followed that dictum in one of my favorite moments as a club player for Che.
-What an awesome feeling of satisfaction to watch that hammer drop down on my teammate in the end zone, the receiver that a moment before had seemed unreachable because of the tough mark that was shutting down my standard throws (forehand and backhand).
+I had never thrown a hammer in a league game before, but faced with an intense forehand force on the sideline, I suddenly saw an opportunity in the far corner of the end zone.
+What an awesome feeling of satisfaction to watch that hammer drop down on my teammate… The receiver that a moment before had seemed unreachable because of the tough mark that was shutting down my standard throws (forehand and backhand) caught the throw and we won!

 In the hope that more players — especially young ones — can feel that creative bliss, here are 80 different ultimate throws from Rowan McDonnell —